 Only 2% of primary schools in Kenya have libraries

 It has been fifty years since independence and still most public primary schools in Kenya do not have libraries, hence no storybooks and other supplementary reading materials for the children.
 Parents primarily buy textbooks for their children to read so as to pass exams.
 But storybooks too are textbooks because they help children learn the language of study, be it English or Kiswahili.
-Without proper comprehension of the languages of study, children will not understand the contents of other subjects, therefore they will not do well in school!

 Children need access to storybooks and supplementary reading materials